jacob187/N-PX-SEC-Downloader/README.md

   `touch npx_download_errors.txt npx_download_progress.txt`

 - Adjust SEC header identifier `set_identity()`, and change the function call in the main function for desired outcome.
+- If you want to save the files in the same directory as this project, create a files directory as it is in the `.gitignore`